Lol4t0/sync/README.markdown

 ].
 ```

-## Diasbling bream reload, if it was changed by the foreign application
+## Disabling bream reload, if it was changed by the foreign application

-By default sync reloads beams that has been changed by foreign applications.
+By default sync reloads beams that have been changed by foreign applications.
 You can set `reload_foreign_beam_change` to `false` to disable this behaviour.
-Then sync will compile files and relaod beams that it has compiled, but will not reload beams that changed due to foreign modifications
+Then sync will compile files and reload beams that it has compiled, but will not reload beams that've changed due to foreign modifications

 To disable beam reload on foreign modifications add to your config file:
 ```erlang